GINGERBREAD COOKIES WITH CHOCOLATE CHIPS – Chewy Goodness!

 • about 1/3 cup granulated sugar for rolling dough into

-Let cookies set for 5 minutes before removing them to a wire rack.
+Let cookies set for 5 minutes before removing them to a wire rack to completely cool.